-There are a large number of people selling t-shirts online today.
-That’s the great thing about the internet – it has dramatically reduced the barrier for entry into such businesses.
+One great thing about the internet is that it has dramatically reduced the barrier for entry into such businesses.
 No longer do you need a brick and mortar store with all the very expensive trimmings.

-T-shirts also help us to remember good times.
+- T-shirts also help us to remember good times.
 Imagine you’ve had an awesome holiday in Hawaii.
-You probably wouldn’t think about it that often were it not for a souvenir t-shirt looking at you every time you opened your drawers.
+You probably wouldn’t think about it that often were it not for that souvenir t-shirt you brought home.
 It triggers your memory!

-Why Should I Start Selling T-Shirts?
+Should I Start Selling T Shirts?

 How Do I Start Selling T-Shirts?